สำหรับทายาท: หากท่านประสงค์จะปรับปรุงข้อมูล คู่สมรสและบุตรหลาน ให้เป็นปัจจุบัน โปรดส่งอีเมลมาที่ family@kananurak.org

 Mr. Direk Kananurak

-Former Mayor of Pattani Municipality for Five Consecutive Terms
+Former Mayor of the Pattani City (1949–1972)

-Mr. Direk Kananurak (Sui-Rerk), former Mayor of Pattani Municipality, served five consecutive terms in office — each lasting five years, from 1949 to 1972 — amounting to more than 23 continuous years of public service.
+Mr. Direk Kananurak (Sui-Rerk), former Mayor of Pattani Municipality, served five consecutive terms in office, each lasting five years, from 1949 to 1972, amounting to more than 23 continuous years of public service.
 At the time (as recorded up to B.E.
 2544 / 2001), this represented the longest mayoral tenure in Pattani Province’s history.
 He was widely regarded as a distinguished and influential leader whose invaluable contributions greatly advanced the development of Pattani in the areas of local administration, economic growth, education, and public welfare, earning him the enduring respect and admiration of the people.

 Mr. Direk Kananurak was born on 9 December 1909 at 70 Pattani Phirom Road, Pattani Province.
 He was the only son of Khun Phithak Raya (Ban-Siew) and Mrs. Seng-Kim, daughter of Luang(Lord) Phat of Songkhla Province.
 He had four sisters: Mrs. Sui-Sim Parichayakorn, Mrs. Soi-Thong (Sui-Thong) Wattanayakorn, Mrs. Sui-Hong Parichayakorn, and Mrs. Walai (Sui-Ian) Wattanayakorn.
 Mr. Direk was also a grandson of Phra Chin Kananurak.